et0and/portfolio-redux/content/projects/te-wahi.md

 <br><br>

-Google Forms was originally used for submitting jobs, but this was dropped in favour of Airtable.
-Students were submitting requests from their personal Gmail accounts and not their school addresses.
-This meant that many students were awaiting confirmation regarding their prints in their school inboxes, without having realised that they made the request through a personal account.

-<br><br>

 <figure>
 <img src="/media/twa-guides-01.webp" alt="A screenshot of the Te Wāhi Learn hub, hosted on Gitbook."/>
 <figcaption>The first Te Wāhi Learn hub, hosted via Gitbook and with guides to all the tools and machines used in the space</figcaption>